awostenberg/bug-free-train/docs/adr/adr-002-why-not-opensource.md

 ----
 Question 1. is opensource relevant to mental health as such?

 Reply 1.
-Probably nnot for private 1:1, privacy.
+Probably not for private 1:1, privacy.
 But if somebody is rating 10,000 posts with regards to mental health as a training set that will then curate my feed, why not share it?
 Sunshine.
 Science!